rastertail/rastertail.github.io/content/blog/bs-1/index.md

 #### Rationale

 I was really attracted to the use of an inverter chip to create an oscillator, as to someone like me who is a relative beginner with analog electronics, it seems so esoteric.
+Generally, I would expect an inverter to be used in some digital circuit, not an analog waveform generator!
 I also liked the simplicity of the circuit, since that way it would fit on the single breadboard I wanted it on.
-Finally, PWM was a requirement to me, so I was happy to find out that simple circuits could provide it.
+Finally, PWM was a requirement to me, so I was happy to find out that simple circuits like this one could provide it.

 #### Construction Notes